rkt/rkt/Documentation/using-rkt-with-systemd.md

 systemctl disable etcd.service
 ```

-`ExecStop` clause is not required - stopping a pod is handled by `systemd`.
-That means that running `systemctl stop etcd.service` will send `SIGTERM` to `stage1`'s `systemd`, which in turn will initiate orderly shutdown inside the pod.
+`ExecStop` clause is not required - setting [`KillMode=mixed`](http://www.freedesktop.org/software/systemd/man/systemd.kill.html#KillMode=) means that running `systemctl stop etcd.service` will send `SIGTERM` to `stage1`'s `systemd`, which in turn will initiate orderly shutdown inside the pod.
+In case something goes wrong with container's shutdown, to ensure no processes are left around, `SIGKILL` will be sent to the remaining service processes after a timeout.

 ## Advanced Unit File